fareen341/Django-DRF/README.md

 5)CustomAuthentication.<br>

 <h1>Permission</h1>
-Permissions are used to grant or deny access for different classes of users to different parts of the API.<br>
+<li>Permissions are used to grant or deny access for different classes of users to different parts of the API.</li>
-Permission check are always run at the very start of the view, before any other code is allowed to proceed.<br>
+<li>Permission check are always run at the very start of the view, before any other code is allowed to proceed.</li>
-Permission checks will typically use the authentication information in the request.user and request.auth properties to determine if the incoming request should be permitted.<br>
+<li>Permission checks will typically use the authentication information in the request.user and request.auth properties to determine if the incoming request should be permitted.</li>
-So we can use request.user and request.auth to check the one who is loggin in.<br>
+<li>So we can use request.user and request.auth to check the one who is loggin in.</li>
-<b>Django provides:</b>
+<b>Django provides:</b><br>
-1)AllowAny  = have permisiion to all users and everyone without password 2)IsAuthentication = every users including superuser, normal user, staff user can loging with there username and pswd, and deny if he's unauthenticated.
-This is suatable if you want your API to only be accessible to registerd users.
+1)AllowAny  = have permisiion to all users and everyone without password.<br>
+2)IsAuthentication = every users including superuser, normal user, staff user can loging with there username and pswd, and deny if he's unauthenticated.
+This is suatable if you want your API to only be accessible to registerd users.<br>
-3)IsAdminUser = Only allowed to users whos user.is_staff =  TRUE, this is suatable if you want your API to be accessible to a subset of trusted administrators.
+3)IsAdminUser = Only allowed to users whos user.is_staff =  TRUE, this is suatable if you want your API to be accessible to a subset of trusted administrators.<br>

 <h1>Basic Authentication in ViewSet</h1>
-We need username, password for basic authentication.
-This one is generally only appropriate for testing purpose not for production.<br>
+<li>We need username, password for basic authentication.
+This one is generally only appropriate for testing purpose not for production.</li>
-Note: If you provide basic authentication in production you must ensure that your API is only available over https. <br>
+<li>Note: If you provide basic authentication in production you must ensure that your API is only available over https. </li>
-You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.<br>
+<li>You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.</li>
 <pre>

 </pre>